The Exorcist (novel): Editions

 Cemetery Dance published a special omnibus edition of The Exorcist and its sequel Legion in October 2010, signed by Blatty (ISBN 978-1587672118).
 A limited edition of 750 copies (with an additional 52 leatherbound copies), it is now out of print.
 In September 2011, The Exorcist was re-released as a 40th Anniversary Edition in paperback, hardcover and audiobook editions with differing cover artwork.
 This new, updated edition featured and revised material, as Blatty writes: "The 40th Anniversary Edition of The Exorcist will have a touch of new material in it as part of an all-around polish of the dialogue and prose.
 It also features all new cover artwork and interiors by the artist Jeremy Caniglia.
 First time around I never had the time (meaning the funds) to do a second draft, and this, finally, is it.
 With forty years to think about it, a few little changes were inevitable — plus one new character in a totally new, very spooky scene.
 This is the version I would like to be remembered for".

 Translations

-The novel was translated into many languages including Spanishe and Bengali.
+The novel was translated into many languages including Spanish and Bengali.
 The Bengali translation was done by the late popular Bangladeshi novelist and screenwriter Humayun Ahmed.

 Adaptations

+Feature film

 In 1973, the novel was adapted by Blatty for the film of the same name and directed by William Friedkin with Ellen Burstyn, Max von Sydow, Lee J. Cobb, Jack MacGowran, Jason Miller and Linda Blair.
 The screenplay for the film won Blatty an Academy Award for Best Adapted Screenplay.
 In 1974 famed Japanese horror author Kazuo Umezu also created a short comic adaptation of this film.